-- Fully comply with the requirements of Stanmore College's safer recruitment policy - Fully comply with the staff code of conduct - prioritise safeguarding and adopt a preventative approach in all engagements with students - promote a safe environment for students - identify students who are experiencing or are likely to experience significant harm - identify students who they consider may be in danger of becoming radicalised or engaging in extremist activity - seek assistance from the DSL or the Safeguarding team when appropriate as stated in the Safeguarding Policy - report any concerns direct to the Safeguarding team - promote the welfare of young people and vulnerable adults - promote the ethos of the College that students feel secure, valued and listened to - promote student health and safety at induction and throughout their period of study and complete safeguarding tutorial training and ongoing training events, briefings, and workshops that they are requested to attend. - access first aid/medical resources when required - promote students' well-being via participation in the tutorial curriculum and embed safeguarding into curriculum and other activities such as enrichment where relevant - recognise students experiencing distress and act to support including seeking advice from the Safeguarding Team.
-As per KCSIE 2022, staff are advised that not all children may feel ready or know how to tell someone that they are being abused, exploited or neglected. comfortable in disclosing the safeguarding concern or incident.
+- Fully comply with the requirements of Stanmore College's safer recruitment policy - Fully comply with the staff code of conduct - prioritise safeguarding and adopt a preventative approach in all engagements with students - promote a safe environment for students - identify students who are experiencing or are likely to experience significant harm - identify students who they consider may be in danger of becoming radicalised or engaging in extremist activity - seek assistance from the DSL or the Safeguarding team when appropriate as stated in the Safeguarding Policy - report any concerns direct to the Safeguarding team - promote the welfare of young people and vulnerable adults - promote the ethos of the College that students feel secure, valued and listened to - promote student health and safety at induction and throughout their period of study and complete safeguarding tutorial training and ongoing training events, briefings, and workshops that they are requested to attend.

+- access first aid/medical resources when required - promote students' well-being via participation in the tutorial curriculum and embed safeguarding into curriculum and other activities such as enrichment where relevant - recognise students experiencing distress and act to support including seeking advice from the Safeguarding Team.
+As per KCSIE 2024, staff are advised that not all children may feel ready or know how to tell someone that they are being abused, exploited or neglected. comfortable in disclosing the safeguarding concern or incident.
 Staff need to be vigilant and monitor students' attendance, behaviour, and their progress at all times.
-It is important that staff determine how best to build trusted relationship that facilitates communication.

-- Staff to have professional curiosity and be vigilant to ensure any sudden changes are picked up, explored and if there are safeguarding concerns, they are reported. - All staff especially DSL and the Safeguarding team need to consider whether children are at risk of abuse or exploitation in situation outside their families. - challenge inappropriate behaviour on campus e.g., bullying, substance misuse, banter, inappropriate comments and to refer to relevant college policies to ensure correct procedures are followed - complete the mandatory training for safeguarding and prevent ensure that they are fully aware of the college safeguarding and prevent policy and KCSIE part A.
+It is important that staff determine how best to build trusted relationship that facilitates communication. - Staff to have professional curiosity and be vigilant to ensure any sudden changes are picked up, explored and if there are safeguarding concerns, they are reported. - All staff especially DSL and the Safeguarding team need to consider whether children are at risk of abuse or exploitation in situation outside their families - challenge inappropriate behaviour on campus e.g., bullying, substance misuse, banter, inappropriate comments and to refer to relevant college policies to ensure correct procedures are followed - All staff to be aware of the college monitoring and filtering systems and that it is in place to prevent children and young people accessing inappropriate and harmful content online. - complete the mandatory training for safeguarding and prevent ensure that they are fully aware of the college safeguarding and prevent policy and KCSIE 2024 part A.